-Like other good monarchs in the history of China, he lowered taxes, encouraged agriculture and business and made sure his kingdom kept progressing.
+Like other good monarchs in the history of China, he lowered taxes, encouraged agriculture and business, and made sure his kingdom kept progressing.

 A Passionate Believer of Taoism Religion

-He made friends with Taoists, diligently learnt Taoism philosophy and did alchemy in his own palace every day, and even recommended all his ministers to believe in Taoism.
+He made friends with Taoists, diligently learnt Taoism philosophy and did alchemy in his own palace every day, and even recommended all his officials to believe in Taoism.

-Nearly Assassinated by Royal Maids
+Nearly Assassinated by Imperial Maids

 The real reason for this assassination, however, was still unknown.

-Making Decisions by Consulting Supernatural Beings
+Making Decisions by Consulting Immortals

 Since then, Jiajing Emperor spent more time practicing Taoism, because prime minister Xu Jie was very loyal and capable, and always refused his unreasonable requirements.

-For instance, Jiajing Emperor wanted to build more palaces or spend more money on his alchemy career, which were all vetoed by his officials.
+For instance, Jiajing Emperor wanted to build more palaces, or spend more money on his alchemy career, which were all vetoed by his officials.

 Also, Xu Jie asked many imperial censors to point out and criticize the emperor’s inappropriate behaviors, frequently, while Jiajing Emperor had to listen.

-As a monarch or a person, he was very special and eccentric; however, he was indeed a wonderful Machiavellian and an excellent politician.
+As a monarch or a person, he was very special and eccentric; however, he was indeed a wonderful Machiavellian, and an excellent politician.